asparks1987/UISP-NOC/README.md

 A self-hosted, zero-friction Network Operations Center for Ubiquiti UISP deployments.
 UISP NOC polls your UISP controller every few seconds, persists short-term history in SQLite, sounds a siren for unacknowledged outages, and can push offline/online, flapping, and latency alerts through an embedded Gotify server.
 Caddy is bundled to front the app with HTTPS and to expose the optional Gotify UI on its own hostname.

 **Revamp in progress:** We are rebuilding UISP NOC into a service-oriented platform with a modern API, SPA web app, and full native Android client.
-See `docs/future_plans.md` for the phase-by-phase roadmap covering API, poller, alerting engine, notifications, and migration.
+See `docs/PROJECT_PLAN.md` for the consolidated phase-by-phase roadmap (API, poller, alerting, notifications, migration).

-**Android direction:** The existing WebView wrapper stays for now but will be replaced by a native Kotlin client with feature parity (actionable push, offline cache, on-call schedules).
-Until that ships, the wrapper still mirrors the siren/vibration and caches credentials for field teams.
+**Android direction:** The Kotlin app now includes a native scaffold (foreground activity/fragments, global diagnostic banner, structured errors with request IDs) and a new API client wired to the mobile-config endpoint.
+Legacy WebView behavior stays as fallback until the new backend/SPA are live.

 ---

 ## Revamp Roadmap

 We are modernizing UISP NOC into a service-oriented platform with a new API, alert engine, SPA web app, and full native Android client.
-The phase-by-phase plan lives in `docs/future_plans.md` and covers backend services, notifications, migrations, and parity across browser and Android.
+The consolidated plan lives in `docs/PROJECT_PLAN.md` and covers backend services, notifications, migrations, and parity across browser and Android.
+A short index lives in `docs/wiki.md`.

+## Documentation

+- `docs/PROJECT_PLAN.md` — consolidated status/roadmap (browser + Android + backend).
+- `docs/wiki.md` — quick index; phase documents are retained as pointers to the consolidated plan.
+- `docs/CADDY.md`, `docs/DOCKERHUB.md`, `docs/GOTIFY.md`, `docs/inventory.md` — operations and component summaries.

 ---